The case of the undetected, costly plan errors

 Plan Sponsor Scenario

 An owner of a small company engaged a CPA to evaluate their business and switch services.
 The CPA reached out to EGPS to review the retirement plan when she realized there was potential for compliance issues.
 The EGPS Compliance Team found that the Form 5500 had not been filed for the client’s defined benefit or defined contribution plans for several years.
-The defined benefit plan had not had valuation work done in many years, ineligible distributions had occurred, and the defined contribution plan document was not restated when required.
+The defined benefit plan had not had valuation work done in many years, and ineligible distributions had occurred.
+Additionally, the defined contribution plan document was not restated when required.
 The prior financial advisor had improperly instructed the business owner to stop the filings, start a new defined contribution plan, and incorrectly distribute plan assets from the defined benefit plan before they were eligible to do so.

 EGPS Action and Outcome